iclcv/icl/doc/icl-manual/modules/geom.rst

 means, that no 3rd party libraries except for OpenGL for the visualization are needed.
-The 3D vision framework's main class is :icl:`geom::Camera`, which represents a idealized pinhole camera defined by extrinsic and extrinsic parameters.
+The 3D vision framework's main class is :icl:`geom::Camera`, which represents a idealized pinhole camera defined by extrinsic and intrinsic parameters.
 The camera is not only used for 3D vision and camera calibration, but also for visualization tasks.
 For this, the ICLGeom package provides a lightweight scene graph implementation that basically consists of the :icl:`geom::Scene`